codio/site/source/docs/classes/unitmanagement/settings-info/disable.html.md

 full_width: true
 ---

-You can enable or disable units that have been assigned to classes.
-This is useful when your students are working in controlled examination conditions and you do not want them to have access to their work outside of lesson time.
+You can enable or disable units that have been assigned to a class.
+This is useful when your students are working in controlled assessment conditions and you only want them to have access to their work within a prescribed timeframe.

-Via the main settings tab you can also specify whether the student has no access or read-only access to the project when the Unit is disabled.
-You can find this setting in the topmost group **Unit** on the settings screen.
+You can also specify in the main settings tab whether the student has no access or read-only access to the project when the Unit is disabled.
+You can find this setting in the **Units** section on the settings screen.

 <img alt="authtoken" src="/img/docs/manage_classes/readonly.png" class="simple"/>